 Potable water: Santoprene TPV is NSF 61 certified and NSF 51 certified.

 Non-fatty food contact: Santoprene TPV has an FDA compliant non-fatty food contact rating, is NSF 51 certified and 8271-XX non-hygroscopic.

 Bonding: Bonds to PC, ABS, PS and other engineering thermoplastics (ETPs), B100 grades, PP, and metal.
 Santoprene is excellent for insert or 2 shot molding.

 Injection molding: Since Santoprene can be processed using the same techniques applied to more common thermoplastic molding applications, Santoprene can be used for injection molding, often with greater flexibility while reducing down-cycle time.

-Recyclability: Unlike rubber, almost all TPE and TPV materials have recyclability during the manufacturing process since they can be molded, extruded and reused like plastics.
+Recyclability: Almost all TPV materials have recyclability during the manufacturing process since they can be molded, extruded and reused like plastics.

 If you think Santoprene could be the perfect material for your next product or prototype, let’s chat!
 Our experts manufacture the high-quality solutions our customers need to compete in their industries.

 Inferior tubing solutions crimping your style?
 Don't worry, Curt has the perfect solution!
 Keep reading to discover how KEP's Crimped Tubing is a better solution, one that won't raise costs or prolong manufacturing schedules!
 Crimping our tubing is a cost-effective...read more